 Initially, overburden emplacements will be developed to the east of the open cut pits (Figures 2 and 3).
-Consistent with the Mining Operations Plan/Rehabilitation Management Plan and Rehabilitation Strategy, and as shown on Figures 2 and 3, progressive rehabilitation of the overburden emplacements will occur as areas become available for rehabilitation.
+Consistent with the Rehabilitation Strategy, Mining Operations Plan/Rehabilitation Management Plan and supporting Annual Rehabilitation Report and Forward Program1 and as shown on Figures 2 and 3, progressive rehabilitation of the overburden emplacements will occur as areas become available for rehabilitation.
 During construction of the overburden emplacements, it will be progressively shaped to a naturalistic form and vegetated with endemic grasses and trees, characteristic of a woodland/grassland community.

-As rehabilitation of the overburden emplacement progresses, it will act as an environmental bund, assisting to screen the open cut pits from the township of Muswellbrook, Wybong and Kayuga roads, the New England Highway, and the Main Northern Railway to the east (Figure 5).
+As rehabilitation of the overburden emplacement progresses, it will act as an environmental bund, assisting to screen the open cut pits from the township of Muswellbrook, Wybong Road and Kayuga Road, the New England Highway, and the Main Northern Railway to the east (Figure 5).
 MACH Energy will prioritise construction of the lower batters of the overburden emplacements to final landform profile and the early revegetation of these batters to progressively minimise visual impacts at Muswellbrook and other viewpoints to the east.